fossi-foundation/fossi-foundation.github.io/gsoc.md

   <div class="col-md-8">
     <p>
     Students are expected to talk about their project publicly.
-    At least one blog post (or video, or mailing list status update) per evaluation period, normal expectation is one a week.
+    At least one blog post (or video, or mailing list status update) per evaluation period, or ideally one a week.
-    Blogs can be in the student's personal blog, the project blog, or guest posts on fossi-foundation.org.
+    Blogs can be in the mentee's personal blog, the project blog, or guest posts on fossi-foundation.org.
     </p>
   </div>
 </div>
 <div class="row" style="padding-top:10px">
   <div class="col-md-8">
     <p>
-    Mentors are expected to discuss help students write their blog posts, and check that they are provided in time.
+    Mentors are expected to discuss help mentees write their blog posts, and check that they are provided in time.
     Not doing so is a reason to fail an evaluation!
     </p>
   </div>